nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-media-publishing.md

     a.
 Choose **OAuth Client ID.**

     b.
-If not already done, you will need to edit your consent screen: In **Credentials > OAuth Consent Screen**, fill the product name (the name of your application).
+If not already done, you will need to edit your consent screen: In **Credentials**&nbsp;> **OAuth Consent Screen**, fill the product name (the name of your application).
 Optionally, you may fill the other fields.

     c.
 Choose **Web Application.**